cristmasbox/THOTH/README.md

 - `getText()`: Returns the hieroglyphic text as `GlyphX`-String.
 - `isAltTextTested()`: Returns whether the view is in `AltTextTesting`-Mode or not.
 - `setText(String text)`: Change the hieroglyphic text during runtime by transferring the text as `GlyphX`-String.
-- `testAltText(boolean b)`: Enable or disable `AltTestTesting`-Mode.
-If `AltTestTesting`-Mode is enabled, the hieroglyph will not be rendered and the view will act like if the hieroglyphs are currently loaded into memory.
+- `testAltText(boolean b)`: Enable or disable `AltTextTesting`-Mode.
+If `AltTextTesting`-Mode is enabled, the hieroglyph will not be rendered and the view will act like if the hieroglyphs are currently loaded into memory.
 This is useful for testing how the alternative text looks like.

 > [!NOTE]